shooshtarilab/Subsemble_Cell_Type_Classifier/README.md

 # Subsemble Cell Type Classifier

 ## Description
-Code and Extended Data for the manuscript "Cell-type classification of single-cell transcriptomics using the Subsemble supervised ensemble machine learning classifier".
+Code and Extended Data for the manuscript "Cell-type classification of the tumor single-cell gene expression data using the Subsemble supervised ensemble machine learning classifier".

 ## File Structure
 <pre>